Information for bushfire support for individuals and families during recovery.

 Help for current students and university applicants who have been impacted by the bushfires may be available from their education provider or Study Assist.

-More information is available on the Rural and Regional Enterprise Scholarships page on Department of Education website.
+For more information visit the Rural and Regional Enterprise Scholarships page on the Department of Education website.

-The Australian Government is supporting volunteers this fire season with payments of up to $300 per day, with a total cap of $6000.
+The Australian Government has supported volunteers in the 2019-20 fire season.
+Payments of up to $300 per day, with a total cap of $6,000, are available.
 The payments are tax-free and not means tested.

-Eligibility criteria is different in each state, for more information contact your relevant state authority:
+Eligibility criteria is different in each state.
+Contact your relevant state authority for more information: